apache/kyuubi/docs/sql/z-order-benchmark.md

 </div>

-# z-order_performance_test
+# z-order benchmark

-pr for KYUUBI #939:Add Z-Order extensions to optimize table with zorder.Z-order is a technique that allows you to map multidimensional data to a single dimension.
+Z-order is a technique that allows you to map multidimensional data to a single dimension.
 We did a performance test

 for this test ,we used aliyun Databricks Delta test case https://help.aliyun.com/document_detail/168137.html?spm=a2c4g.11186623.6.563.10d758ccclYtVb